margoxt/2d-godot-pixel-adventure-game/README.md

 - This project is **not** intended for release or production use.
 - This is mainly for self-learning purposes.

-## 📚 Credits
+## 📚 Reference
-- Big thanks to Brackey's tutorial for the wonderful project: https://www.youtube.com/@Brackeys.
+- Thanks to Brackey's tutorial: https://www.youtube.com/@Brackeys.